 It’s also wise to carry out regular property inspections, so you can spot any problems quickly.
 Tenants who repeatedly make excuses to prevent you from gaining access should be treated with extreme suspicion.
 It’s likely that a bad paint job is the least of your worries…

 If the worst happens and you discover your tenant has gone crazy with some purple paint or banged in a million nails, you have concrete evidence the property was in good condition before they took over the tenancy.
-This will prove helpful if you need to hang on to your tenant’s deposit to cover the cost of redecorating in boring magnolia.
+This will prove helpful if you need to hang on to your tenant’s deposit to cover the cost of redecorating.

-If you conduct a property inspection mid-tenancy and discover the tenant has gone ahead and decorated without your permission, take a moment before you react badly.
+If you conduct a property inspection mid-tenancy and discover the tenant has gone ahead and decorated without your permission, take a moment to consider what to do next.
 Assuming they have done a good job and the end result is tasteful, it might be better to agree to let it slide, as long as they return the property to its original condition at the end of the tenancy.
 An otherwise reliable tenant is not worth losing over a minor issue.
-However, if the end result is terrible, ask them to fix it and remind them they are in breach of their tenancy agreement.
+However, if the end result is somewhat ruinous or unsightly, ask them to fix it and remind them they are in breach of their tenancy agreement.

 If decorating at the end of a tenancy is not your cup of tea, it’s usually easier to pay someone else to do the job.
-Professional decorators can finish a room in a fraction of the time as it takes a normal person.
-They also do a much tidier job.
+Professional decorators can finish a room in a fraction of the time as DIY job.
+They also often do a much tidier job.

 Read More Like This: